 Star Wars: Episode IV – A New Hope debuted on May 25, 1977.
 George Lucas, the film’s writer and director, thought the movie would be a flop.
 Instead of attending the movie premiere, he went on a vacation to Hawaii with his friend Steven Spielberg.
 Little did he know that the film would gross almost 36 million dollars on opening weekend alone, launching one of the most successful film franchises in the world.

 To the delight of millions, the Star Wars saga will continue this winter in a new film directed by J. J. Abrams.
-But before we start looking toward the future, let’s go back a few decades and reminisce over these vintage behind-the-scenes Star Wars pictures from the original three movies:
+But before we start looking toward the future, let’s go back a few decades and reminisce over these vintage behind-the-scenes Star Wars pictures from the original trilogy:

 Back in the day, the original Star Wars films has pretty great special effects.
 See how they did it in this short video: